nb488/Breast-Cancer-Diagnosis-Project/README.md

 achieved good results in catboost and SVM RBF, specifically 94% and 96% without overfitting

 !!!Made a shap plot and used the best model (Logistic regression) on the test data.
 To analyze next day

+7/7/2025

+!!!
+Added comments, cleaning up code and added some descriptions